gnns4hri/sngnnv2/README.md

 `heads` filed set the dimension of the heads in the head attention mechanism implemented by the GAT model.
 The rest of the parameters are self-explanatory.

-Once all the hyperparameters are set the last step is to run the script:
+Once all the hyperparameters are set, the last step is to run the script:
 ```bash
 python3 train.py
 ```